lrjager/5HAW/content/about.md

 type: page
 ---

-**5HAW** is my experience as an old data scientist learning new tricks by committing 5 hours a week to tackling something new (to me) and relevant (to data science), but not necessarily something currently needed for my job.
+**5HAW** records my experiences as an old data scientist learning new tricks by committing 5 hours a week to tackling something new (to me) and relevant (to data science), but not necessarily something currently needed for my job.

 **My background on day one**